valeriangalliat/blog/2021/09/free-static-hosting-server-side-analytics.md

 is pretty decent if you have a website that's generating some cash, but my blog is not and my current budget is closer to $0.

+And sadly, if not interested in the full blown analytics product, there's no way to [only get the raw server logs](https://answers.netlify.com/t/download-raw-server-access-logs/6586).

 ## Cloudflare

 [Cloudflare](https://www.cloudflare.com/) also has a free static hosting